AmyLloyd/dosageHelper/README.md

 ![Client medication checklist with a tickbox function]('')

-After completeing every dose, be sure to tick it off in the chart.
+After completeing a dose, be sure to tick it off in the chart.

 ## Credits